primus-labs/primus-network-startup/README.md

 #### 2.1 Register a Phala Account

 1. If you don't have a Phala account, you can register one [here](https://cloud.phala.network/register).
-2. [Setup credit card](https://cloud.phala.network/setup-billing) to pay for the billing.

 #### 2.2 Deploy the Node